-This year, a friend of mine passed along a tip about a cocktail contest being held by Heavy Table and local super-premium hard apple cider maker, Crispin Cider Company.
-After a few attempts at some interesting concoctions (one moderately successful Applejack variation on the St-Germain Cocktail) I decided to go with a recipe that had new world flavors and some modern charm.
-The drink I came up with is called the Old Crispin.
+This year, a friend of ours passed along a tip about a cocktail contest being held by Heavy Table and local super-premium hard apple cider maker, Crispin Cider Company.
+After a few attempts at some interesting concoctions (one moderately successful Applejack variation on the St-Germain Cocktail) we went with a recipe that had new world flavors and some modern charm.
+The drink we came up with is called the Old Crispin.
 It’s based on a cocktail created by Audrey Saunders of the Pegu Club in NYC.
 Her drink is the popular Old Cuban which is now a modern classic.
-My take on this delicious rum-based cocktail relies on the distinctive flavors of Crispin Brut instead of champagne to enliven the other ingredients.
+Our take on this delicious rum-based cocktail relies on the distinctive flavors of Crispin Brut instead of champagne to enliven the other ingredients.

 2 ounces Crispin Brut

 1.5 oz amber rum (I used Mount Gay Eclipse)

 1 oz simple syrup (1:1 ratio sugar to water)

 2 dashes Angostura BittersPlace six mint leaves in a shaker with the lime juice and GENTLY muddle—no need to grind the mint—just turn the weight of the muddler on them for a moment to release the mint oils.
 Add the simple syrup, rum and 2 dashes of Angostura Bitters.

 Add ice and shake until chilled.
 Double-strain into a chilled cocktail glass.
 Top with cold Crispin Brut.

 Garnish with a sprig of mint wrapped in a lime twist.